 Theatre, Dance and Performance Training Journal

 support dance artists to play multiple interconnecting roles – as teacher, maker, performer, producer, researcher, activist, facilitator

 provide a trusting space for learning and collaborative development

 foster greater diversity; not only in terms of aesthetics or style, but also how work is made, by whom, with whom and for whom

-champion the value and relevance of embodied learning and its multiple benefits and seek connection with people and practices beyond the field of dance
+champion the value, relevance and health benefits of embodied learning and seek connection with people and practices beyond the field of dance

-safeguard the individual and collective well-being of all involved – staff, ambassadors, trustees, artists, partners and publics – and work with care, grace and humour
+safeguard the individual and collective well-being of all involved, and work with care, grace and humour

-learn from and flex to shifting circumstances and artistic concerns, holding a space for critical reflection and agitating for change.
-At the heart of this is Richard Sennett’s concept of ‘recursion’, where learning is an organic process of adding to, testing, recalibrating, adapting.
-In this sense, ID seeks vibrancy through renewal rather than expansion.
+learn from and flex to shifting circumstances and artistic concerns, holding a space for critical reflection and agitating for change